Illinois Compiled Statutes

 display it in a

-conspicuous place in his or her principal office, place of business, or place
+conspicuous place in the licensee's principal office, place of business, or place

 (d) No person licensed under this Act may advertise services regulated by